Skip to main content

 A curated collection of observations, industry developments, and firm perspectives on legal trends and business issues.
 These materials are provided for general informational and educational purposes only and are not legal advice.
 For guidance tailored to your specific situation, please contact our attorneys.

-In New York, Official Document Falsification is considered a serious felony offense that fundamentally undermines the integrity of public records and government authority, classifying it as a severe breach of public trust.
-Violations often lead to imprisonment of up to 7 years or more depending on the circumstances of the case, and even attempted falsification is strictly punishable under state law.
+In New York, falsification of official documents is considered a serious felony offense that fundamentally undermines the integrity of public records and government authority, classifying it as a severe breach of public trust.
+Violations often lead to imprisonment of up to 7 years or more, and even attempted falsification of official documents is strictly punishable under state law.

 contents

-Private (or non-official) document falsification carries generally lighter penalties and involves documents like resumes, private contracts, or personal letters of recommendation that are not issued by a governmental authority.
-The distinction lies in the origin and the public trust associated with the document's creator.
+Private (or non-official) document falsification generally carries lighter penalties and involves documents like resumes or private contracts not issued by a governmental authority.
+The distinction lies in the origin and the public trust associated with the document's creator, where the state-issued nature of an official document elevates the harm and the penalty for falsification of official documents.

 Document TypeCreatorExamplesPenalty (Max)